shubhda18/WebDevCloudDBPlanetScale/README.md

 # WebDevCloudDBPlanetScale

-## Create a Web Development Project and Integrate with Planet Scale.
+## Create a Web Development Project and Integrate with Cloud Database at Planet Scale.
 **Objective**

 1. Connect a Flask web application to a cloud MySQL database